 Massage throughout my life has always been a wonderful experience.
 When I was younger I have memories of my mother and various friends requesting a massage for achy shoulders or tension in their back.
 No matter the length of the massage session, it was always appreciated and they felt better than before!

 All through school and my practice, unraveling the structure of the human body has been both challenging and rewarding; no-one body is ever the same.
 Being the person who helps people feel more complete gives me great pride in what I do.

-I graduated from Cortiva Institute – School of Massage Therapy in 2013 where I transitioned into a more medical approach of massage.
+I graduated from Cortiva Institute – School of Massage Therapy in 2013 where I transitioned into a more medical approach to massage.
 At Cortiva I learned Swedish massage, myofascial release, deep tissue massage, trigger point, tender point techniques, client communication and other approaches to help facilitate the recovery of my clients.
-I blend my work in an efficient and present client participatory session to help bring more awareness to the clients body.
+I blend my work in an efficient and present client participatory session to help bring more awareness to the client’s body.
 My goal in treatment work is to make long-lasting progress.
 I look forward to helping you regain optimal function of your body… and beyond!Book With Adam

 Joey Babauta, LMP